deozza/optimization-php/PERFORMANCE.md

 1. To fix the first hypothesis, we can create a custom method in the `GalaxyRepository` that will do a join between the galaxy, the modeles and the files.
 This way, we will have only one query to do.
 This will reduce the number of queries and the time to create the page.
 2. To fix the second hypothesis, we can optimize the `img` tags.
 First, we use the `loading="lazy"` attribute to load the images only when they are in the viewport.
 We can also try to convert the images to `webp` format, which is optimized for the web.
 Then, we can use the `srcset` attribute to load different sizes of the images depending on the screen size.
 This way, the browser will load only the images that are needed.

+## Conclusion

+### New measurements

+1. After implementing the first solution, the number of queries is now 1 and the time to create the page varies between 0.1 and 0.5 seconds.
+This is a huge improvement.